Karthik-Aravapalli/Data-Visualization/README.md

 # Homework #Extra Credit: D3 Joins and Interactions

-In this homework, you'll apply knowledge about D3 Interactions and joins to create a Stacked Are Chart that interactively updates as countries for the dataset are changed.
+In this homework, you'll apply knowledge about D3 Interactions and joins to create a Stacked Area Chart that interactively updates as countries for the dataset are changed.
 By the end of this assignment you should be able to:

 - Download the Global Development dataset (`global_development.csv`) from the CORGIS website for use in your visualization.
 Select four Health attributes of interest that you want to visualize.
 - Display a stacked area chart on your webpage that shows a user-selected country over the dataset's time range of 1980-2013.
-- Using HTML controls, the user can change (1) which country shown in the stacked area chart.
+- Using HTML controls, the user can change (1) which country is shown in the stacked area chart.

 The screenshot below shows an example of what your finished interface will look like.